Create and Upload a Dataset

 Upload a Dataset¶

-Once you have created a dataset, you can upload data from your terminal using the floyd data command:
+Once you have created a dataset from the web dashboard, navigate until the directory containing your dataset from your terminal and upload the data using the floyd data commands:

 floyd data init <dataset_name>